Why I Converted to Ludism

 Or why I became a follower of Ron Hale-Evans' board game religion

 I don't like board game culture.
 It's full of "queers" and anti-social nerds.
-It's ripe with a kind of behavior that is decadent and incompatible with high IQ people.
+It's ripe with a kind of behavior that is decadent and incompatible with high-IQ people.

-Yet I been attracted to the scene since I was 15.
+Yet I have been attracted to the scene since I was 15.
 Since 2006.
 Doom: The Board Game was the first serious board game I ever played.
 And it’s crazy that such a thing can exist in a time that doesn’t exist anymore.

 I guess I grew up.
 I don't go out and play board games with strangers anymore.
 In fact, “normies,” or normal people, ruined the entire scene with the whole “tabletop” ideology.
 Like, why should you play a board game on a table?
 I want to play it on the ground.
-Therefor, it’s not a “table” game.
+Therefore, it’s not a “table” game.

 …And yet again, I find the scene eccentric enough to have a lifelong interest in it.

-Richard Garfield, Wolfgang Kramer and Chris Crawford perfectly examine, analyze, and critique the culture of playing.
+Richard Garfield, Wolfgang Kramer, and Chris Crawford perfectly examine, analyze, and critique the culture of playing.
 The work of mainstream “game studies” is kind of a pseudo-academic discipline, as the former thinkers break away from this mediocracy.
 The authentic game design philosophy, based on analytical thought, is called “Ludology.”
-It is a very interesting discipline that has influenced my own thinking.
+It is a very interesting discipline that has influenced my thinking.

 …You see, I have converted to Ludism.